mhjmaas/s2i-angular-nginx/README.md

 # S2I Builder for Angular Apps
 OpenShift S2I builder image for Angular apps using Angular CLI and NGINX.

-This build is based on MrGoro's [S2I Angular HTTPD](https://github.com/MrGoro/s2i-angular-container.git) project.
+This build is based on MrGoro's [S2I Nginx](https://github.com/sclorg/nginx-container) project.

 Builder image contains a NodeJS / NPM environment to be able to build your Angular application using the angular cli (ng build --prod).